mozilla-services/syncstorage-rs/tools/payload-link-dataflow/README.md

 column-scoped change streams.
 Malformed records pass through so the reconciler / DLQ -- not this filter -- surfaces them.

+## Beyond the filter: other differences from upstream

+`upstream-customization.patch` expresses only the filter step.
+Our pipeline additionally diverges from upstream's `Cloud_Spanner_Change_Streams_to_PubSub` template in ways that diff does not attempt to capture.
+Run `./generate-full-delta.sh` to see the complete diff against the pinned upstream SHA; the substantive differences are:

+- **Sink swap.** `PubsubIO.writeStrings` + a custom `serializeRecord`,
+  not upstream's `FileFormatFactorySpannerChangeStreamsToPubSub`.
+  Emits raw JSON strings; no PubsubMessage attributes.
+- **JSON wire format.** Emits only `{commitTimestamp, modType, tableName, mods[]}`.
+Omits fields upstream would emit:
+  `serverTransactionId`, `rowType[]`,
+  `numberOfRecordsInTransaction`,
+  `numberOfPartitionsInTransaction`, `partitionToken`,
+  `recordSequence`, `isLastRecordInTransactionInPartition`,
+  `valueCaptureType`.
+- **No Runner V2 experiment auto-injection.** Upstream mutates `options.experiments` to append `use_runner_v2`; we don't.
+- **No `UncaughtExceptionLogger.register()`.** Uncaught exceptions
+  flow to the runner's default handler.
+- **No `@Template` / `TemplateCategory` annotations.** Upstream uses the `com.google.cloud.teleport.metadata` annotation-driven registrar for flex-template metadata.
+We register via `metadata.json` + `gcloud dataflow flex-template build` instead -- simpler, no annotation-processor dependency.
+- **No support for these upstream options:** `spannerDatabaseRole`, `useSpannerEmulatorHost`, `spannerHost`, `spannerMetadataTableName`, `spannerChangeStreamTvfNameList`, `outputMessageMetadata`, `outputDataFormat` (JSON/Avro switch), `pubsubAPI`.
+Our `PayloadLinkOptions` deliberately has a smaller surface (~10 options vs. upstream's ~25).
+- **No ValueProvider indirection on options.** Upstream wraps several config fields in `ValueProvider` for template parameterisation; we take plain strings.
+- **No `enableStreamingEngine=true` / `streaming=true` mutation.**
+  Beam infers streaming from the source; we don't force it.

+These deltas were deliberate scope choices, not oversights.
+The filter-only patch is kept as the primary review artifact because it's small enough to eyeball, applies cleanly against the pinned SHA, and is insensitive to upstream churn on features we don't use.

 ## Output wire format

 Each surviving `DataChangeRecord` is serialized to a JSON Pub/Sub